RVCC-IDMX/about-me-Kelony11/README.md

 <!-- Site Description -->

 # Site Description
 The purpose of this website is to showcase a little bit of my Web Development and Designing skills, as well as my academic status and professionalism.
-I built it from Scratch using HTML, CSS and planning on adding Javascript to it.In summary, this websites serves as a online portfolio/forum to just sharing a bit of who i am and what i aspire to be in the future.
+I built it from Scratch using HTML, CSS and planning on adding Javascript to it.
+In summary, this websites serves as a online portfolio/forum to just sharing a bit of who i am and what i aspire to be in the future.

 <!-- Sections of the Webpage -->